Malivil/TTT-Randomat-20/README.md

 - Angela from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Ransomat" events
 - Angela, Crimson, Fazzy, Fyxen, Noxx, Spirit, and The Stig from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for ideas for improving the "Incriminating Evidence" event
 - Bartez from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "NO NERD HEALING", "Don't Let it Go to Your Head", and "Wasteful!" events
-- CrimsonDude from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the name of the "Opposite Day" event
+- CrimsonDude from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "The Sky is Lava" event and the name of the "Opposite Day" event
 - Dom and Angela from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Paranoid" event
 - Fazzy from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Bullseye", "Hedge Your Bets", "Typeracer", "Second Chance", "Stick With Me" events
 - Fyxen from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Incriminating Evidence" and "Breadcrumbs" events